Markéta Vondroušová: 2018–2019: French Open final, top 15

-2021: WTA 1000 doubles debut & first final, Olympic silver medallist
+2021: WTA 1000 final, Olympic silver medalist

 On her debut at the WTA 1000-level in doubles at the Italian Open, Vondroušová and partner Kristina Mladenovic reached the final, defeating second-seeded duo of Barbora Krejčíková and Kateřina Siniaková in the quarterfinals and wildcard pair Sara Errani and Irina-Camelia Begu in the semifinals.
 They lost their final to the alternate pair and WTA 1000-level first time winners, Giuliana Olmos and Sharon Fichman.

 At the Tokyo Olympics, Vondroušová beat 16th seed Kiki Bertens, in the latter's final ever singles match on tour, and Mihaela Buzărnescu to reach the third round.
-There, she upset second seed and home favourite Naomi Osaka, beating her in straight sets to advance to the quarterfinals.
-There, she beat Paula Badosa (by retirement) to advance to the semifinals, where she scored her second top-ten win in the tournament by beating Elina Svitolina to reach the final and guarantee a medal.
+Next, she upset second seed and home favourite Naomi Osaka, beating her in straight sets to advance to the quarterfinals.
+There, she eliminated Paula Badosa (by retirement) to advance to the semifinals, where she scored her second top-10 win in the tournament by beating Elina Svitolina to reach the final and guarantee a medal.
 She lost to Belinda Bencic in three sets and won the silver medal.

-2022: Third Indian Wells fourth round, surgery and early end of season
+2022: Indian Wells fourth round, surgery

-Seeded 21th at the 2022 BNP Paribas Open she defeated unseeded Naomi Osaka and Marie Bouzkova to reach the fourth round for the third time at this tournament.
+Seeded 30th at Indian Wells, she defeated unseeded Magdalena Fręch and fourth seed Anett Kontaveit to reach the fourth round for the third time at this tournament.